Naperville Police Urge Residents to Enjoy Halloween Safely

 - Do not take shortcuts through back yards, alleys or parks.

-- Carry a cell phone for quick communication and review how to call 911.
+- Carry a fully charged cell phone for quick communication and review how to call 911 in an emergency.

 - Do not give homemade or unwrapped treats to children.